leniad/dsp-emulator/README.md

             +Fixed some timmings and timming calculation
     +Sound
         -Seibu sound
-            +Rewrited and converted to class
+            +Rewrite and converted to class
             +Added internal Z80, ADPCM, sound chip and controls +Changed CPU mappers to internal
             +Removed fake adpcm, using standard MSM5205